dhellmann/pymotw/PyMOTW/optparse/index.rst

 :Purpose: Command line option parser to replace getopt.
 :Python Version: 2.3

-The optparse module is a modern alternative for command line option parsing that offers several features not available in :mod:`getopt`, including type conversion, option callbacks, and automatic help generation.
+The :mod:`optparse` module is a modern alternative for command line option parsing that offers several features not available in :mod:`getopt`, including type conversion, option callbacks, and automatic help generation.
 There are many more features to optparse than can be covered here, but hopefully this introduction will get you started if you are writing a command line program soon.

 Creating an OptionParser
 ========================

-There are two phases to parsing options with optparse.
-First, the OptionParser instance is constructed and configured with the expected options.
+There are two phases to parsing options with :mod:`optparse`.
+First, the :class:`OptionParser` instance is constructed and configured with the expected options.
 Then a sequence of options is fed in and processed.

 ::

     import optparse
     parser = optparse.OptionParser()

 Usually, once the parser has been created, each option is added to the parser explicitly, with information about what to do when the option is encountered on the command line.
-It is also possible to pass a list of options to the OptionParser constructor, but that form does not seem to be used as frequently.
+It is also possible to pass a list of options to the :class:`OptionParser` constructor, but that form does not seem to be used as frequently.

 Defining Options
 ================